-The Village of Takoma Park currently offers or collaborates on the following services/programs:
+The Village of Takoma Park offers or collaborates on the following services/programs:

-The VillageRides program pairs volunteer drivers with neighbors who need help getting to medical appointments, grocery shopping, social events, etc.
+The VillageRides program pairs volunteer drivers with neighbors who need help getting to medical appointments, grocery shopping, religious services, social events, etc.

 To request a ride, you must first be a member of the Village of Takoma Park.
 Once you are a member please call 301-646-2109 to register and receive more information about the ride service, and then to request a ride once registered.

 Volunteer drivers will accept the ride request based on the driver's availability.
 Drivers call the rider when they accept the ride request and again the day before the appointment

 To volunteer to drive, call 301-646-2109 or email firstname.lastname@example.org.

 Take a look at a short video promoting this service.
 Produced by Jewish Council on the Aging, it "stars" two of our members AND a Village of TP car.
 Note: members in need of a ride should call 301-646-2109, NOT the number mentioned in the video.